Connect Quickchat AI to Slack. Use the one-click OAuth integration, or set up a Slack app manually with the legacy flow.

 You will be needing this information in the next step, so keep the tab open.

-In a new tab, open the Quickchat AI dashboard, go to Integrations, find Slack and supply the App ID, Signing Secret and the OAuth Token.
+In a new tab, open the Quickchat AI dashboard, go to External Apps, find Slack and supply the App ID, Signing Secret and the OAuth Token.

 And that’s it! 🎉 Your AI chat bot is ready to be tested on Slack!
 YAY!